SeanChromech/MS51-SDCC-CMake/README.md

 - If using CLion, you can open the project directly.
 I've included a custom compiler definition for SDCC, so you should be able to build and run the project right away.

 - If using VSCode:
-  1. you'll need to install the CMake Tools extension.
+  1. You'll need to install the CMake Tools and C/C++ extension.
   2. Open the project folder in VSCode.
   3. If it asks for a kit, select "Unspecified".
-  4. Open the command palette (Ctrl+Shift+P) and run the "CMake: Configure" command.
+  4. Open the command palette (Ctrl+Shift+P) and run the "CMake: Build" command.
-  5. Open the command palette again and run the "CMake: Build" command.
-  6. Ignore the warnings that are internal to the SDK/BSP.
+  5. Ignore the warnings that are internal to the SDK/BSP.
 Blame Nuvoton...
+  6. Ignore "Unable to resolve configuration with compilerPath"...
+This is because VSCode doesn't fully support SDCC.
+See https://github.com/microsoft/vscode-cpptools/issues/7146#issue-828247985 .
   7. You should now have a .bin and .ihx file in the build folder.
      - Protip!
 Check out the .map file if you're curious about the memory layout.
   8. You can flash the .bin file directly in VSCode by running "CMake: Install".